Graduate training in translational science and cardiovascular research

 - Periodic meeting with a mentoring team including the primary mentor, and two co-mentors

-- Course work (Biostatisics, Ethics of Research, Becoming a Successful Scientist, The Scientific Basis of Cardiology, Genetic Foundations of Cardiac Biology, Scientific Writing, etc.) or courses in the NIH funded Human Investigation Certificate Program
+- Course work (Biostatistics, Ethics of Research, Becoming a Successful Scientist, The Scientific Basis of Cardiology, Genetic Foundations of Cardiac Biology, Scientific Writing, etc.) or courses in the NIH-funded Human Investigation Certificate Program

-- Participation in conferences (Cardiology Research Conference, Integrative Physiology, Heart Research Center Annual Scientific Retreat)
+- Participation in conferences (Cardiology Research Conference, Integrative Physiology, Annual Scientific Retreat)

 - Curriculum vitae

-- Personal statement of research experience and career goals
+- Personal statement that describes research and career goals

-Applications will be judged based on research aptitude, desire to pursue an academic career, interest in translational research and general fit for the research program.
+Applications will be judged based on evidence of interest in research, research aptitude, desire to pursue an academic career, interest in translational research and general fit for the research program.